Blogger Resources is a free list of tools to help you build an efficient, well-designed, successful food blog.

 We use a variety of tools aimed to make our website run fast, keep it online, and keep things running smoothly.
 Out of all of these options, hosting your mailing list offsite (not directly in your WordPress blog) would be my top recommendation.

 Mailchimp: For a long time, this has been considered the standard of email marketing.
 However, they haven’t been great at adding helpful tools in the past few years without charging extra for them.
-They have an easy RSS-to-email feature, which is what we use to send readers updates of blog posts as they are posted.
+They have an easy RSS-to-email feature, which is what we previously used to send readers updates of blog posts as they are posted.

 ConvertKit: The newest player in the email marketing world and quickly becoming a top choice by professional bloggers.
 What started out of a frustration over the lack of features on Mailchimp, this service is set to become the new standard.
 We haven’t fully switched to it yet, but several professional blogging friends have, and they all share rave reviews.